School of Veterinary Medicine

 At the center of Penn Vet’s efforts is compassion for both animals and people, as well as the preservation of a healthy environment.
 People look to veterinarians as professionals who not only deliver healthcare throughout the lifespan of animals, but also improve our quality of life within that context.
 We value relationships with our clients and further their interests along with those of the local community.
 Moreover, as a profession and an institution, veterinarians are well positioned to contribute solutions to some of the world’s most pressing challenges, including food security, biosecurity, biodiversity, antimicrobial stewardship, and climate change.

-On the campus where modern veterinary medicine was born, we have an obligation to train a diverse student body on emerging career pathways.
-Adapting the curriculum to a new vision of the veterinary profession will be critical to our success.
-Penn Vet will further strengthen our profession by enabling broader opportunities through novel certificate and dual degree programs that break down traditional boundaries between the veterinary and other professional disciplines: public health, human healthcare, social policy, business, and law.
-As a result, graduating VMDs will be better prepared to fashion their own career goals, and ultimately contribute more creatively and effectively towards building a better world.
+On the campus where modern veterinary medicine was born, we have an obligation to train students in emerging career pathways.
+We recently launched a new curriculum that is outcome-based and learner-centered, with explicit opportunities for students to begin shaping their professional identities.
+Penn Vet also offers broader opportunities through novel certificate and dual-degree programs that break down traditional boundaries between veterinary and other professional disciplines, including public health, human healthcare, social policy, business, and law.
+As a result, graduating VMDs possess the skills and context needed to care for patients, clients, and themselves, all of which are necessary for a healthy 21st century work life.

 For more information: https://www.vet.upenn.edu/